Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 Larger eCommerce stores typically don’t have enough time in the day for manual bid management and optimization.

-Automated bidding can optimize the maximum CPC of keywords for specific goals, using strategies that Google has built into their AI.
+Automated bidding can optimize the maximum CPC of keywords for specific goals, using strategies that Google has built into its AI.

 Google’s automated bidding strategies and goals include: